20 Best Things to Do in Nerja (A Local’s Guide)

 One of the main reasons this church is popular is that itโs the only church in the world that includes representations of all three archangels.

-However, St Michael (San Miguel in Spanish) is the archangel with more significance in Nerja as itโs considered the townโs patron (el patrรณn del pueblo).
+However, St Michael (San Miguel in Spanish) is the archangel of greatest significance in Nerja, as itโs considered the townโs patron (el patrรณn del pueblo).

 From all the times Iโve been to Nerja, there have been weddings or other religious events.
-Not only is it a popular church for locals to get married, but it also attracts many foreign couples who end up saying โyesโ in this church.
+Not only is it a popular church for locals to get married, but it also attracts many foreign couples who end up saying โyesโ here.

 6. Soak up the sun at Playa Burriana